Coping with Grief

 The family will greet relatives and friends at Myrhum Patten Miller & Kietzer Funeral Home on Saturday, May 11, 2019 from 10:00 a.m. until 12:00 p.m.

 A funeral service in remembrance of Len with military honors will be held on Saturday, May 11, 2019 at 12:00 p.m. at the Myrhum Patten Miller & Kietzer Funeral Home, 1315 W. Washington St., West Bend.

 The family would like to thank the nurses and staff at the ICU at St. Joseph’s Hospital, St Jacobi Church in Germantown, Interfaith Care Givers, Purity Dialysis Center in Menomonee Falls, Drs.
 Lisa Rich, Dr. Jason Revolinski, Dr. Peter Langenstroer, Dr. Cristino Canga III, Paul Burger P.A. and fellow Nurses and Staff at Froedtert Medical College of Wisconsin and Townhall Health center, Dr. Andrew Stopczynski, Care Wisconsin.
 Jackie and Mary, Habitat for Humanity, and family and friends for all their help and care.

-The internment will occur at a later date with family at Boltonville Union Cemetery.
+The interment will occur at a later date with family at Boltonville Union Cemetery.